WOMEN'S UNIVERSE TOUR

 The Women's Universe Tour returns with an attractive television proposal

 The Women's Universe Tour, an initiative of the National Sports Council, the Youth Sport Foundation and Iberdrola, moved to the screens in 2020 as a result of the COVID-19 pandemic.
-This version was broadcast on the Teledeporte sports channel and saw the participation of athletes including Carolina Marín, Amanda Sampedro, Ona Carbonell, Ruth Beitia, Jennifer Pareja, Sandra Sánchez, Teresa Portela, Sara Hurtado and Teresa Perales.
-It returns in 2021 with new programmes.
+This version — broadcast on the Teledeporte sports channel and digital channels — saw the participation of athletes including Carolina Marín, Amanda Sampedro, Ona Carbonell, Ruth Beitia, Jennifer Pareja, Salma Paralluelo, María Vicente, Sandra Sánchez, Garazi Sánchez, Sara Hurtado or Teresa Perales, among others.

 Carousel of images and videos

-The aim of this sporting event is to spread ideas relating to effort and self-improvement through the practice and demonstration of different sporting disciplines, and to be a showcase for the successes achieved by Spanish women athletes.
+The Universo Mujer Tour (Women's Universe Tour) was born as a travelling sporting event that toured several cities of the Spanish territory.
+Its aim is to spread ideas relating to effort and self-improvement through the practice and demonstration of different sporting disciplines, and to be a showcase for the successes achieved by Spanish women athletes.

 Due to the COVID-19 crisis, in 2020 the Women's Universe programme of the Spanish National Sports Council and the Young Sports Foundation — of which Iberdrola is the main promoter — decided to adapt its project to a new audiovisual and digital format, while maintaining its usual objectives: to promote the presence of women in the world of sport, to project the image that women have as an active and fundamental part of sport in Spain and to recognise their efforts and successes.

-In this series of programmes broadcast by Teledeporte and digital channels we accompany some big names in women's sport, such as Carolina Marín (badminton), Amanda Sampedro (football), Ona Carbonell (synchronised swimming), Ruth Beitia (athletics), Sandra Sánchez (karate), Eva Moral (triathlon), Teresa Díaz (fencing) and Silvia Arderius (handball), as they lead training sessions, address challenges, take part in forums and share experiences of the world of fitness or lifestyle with well-known figures from these disciplines.
+In this series of programmes broadcast by Teledeporte and digital channels we accompany some big names in women's sport — such as Carolina Marín (badminton), Amanda Sampedro (football), Ona Carbonell (synchronised swimming), Ruth Beitia (athletics), Sandra Sánchez (karate), Garazi Sánchez (surf), María Vicente (football and athletics), Salma Paralluelo (athletics), Eva Moral (triathlon) or Teresa Díaz (fencing), among others — as they lead training sessions, address challenges, take part in forums and share experiences of the world of fitness or lifestyle with well-known figures from these disciplines.
+We also saw demonstrations of parkour, rhythmic gymnastics or boxing and we paid tribute to athletes as beloved as Blanca Fernández Ochoa or Coral Bistuer.

 Besides, the Women's Universe Tour also looks at the everyday lives of sportswomen as they offer us their thoughts and advice on the main challenges and circumstances that appear in the world of women's sport.